Part 1: Basic set up

 WebSockets

-Accessible through the spring-boot-starter-websocket
+Accessible through the spring-boot-starter-websocket module.

 Documentation on spring framework websockets